Skip to main content

 MG4 & MG ZS EV Battery and Charging Specs

-The MG4 has become one of the UK’s best-selling EVs thanks to its competitive pricing, and the MG ZS EV is one of the most affordable electric SUVs on the market.
-Both use Type 2 charging and work with every home charger on our site.
+The MG4 built its following on price, and the MG ZS EV is one of the cheapest electric SUVs on the market.
+Both charge over standard Type 2 and work with every home charger we list.
+The one variant-specific note: the MG4 SE Standard Range caps at 6.6 kW on AC, a touch below the 7 kW most UK supplies deliver.

 MG4 Variants (2026)